jingzhian/mkdocs-md-notes/docs/psychiatry.md

     -   Paroxysmal dyskinesia\
         Movement disorder in which episodic attacks of involuntary motor dysfunction (e.g. dystonia, choreoathetosis) occur.
 These episodes are usually precipitated by sudden movement, exercise, or stress.
 Consciousness is preserved.

-Schizophrenia Spectrum and Other Psychotic Disorders
+Schizophrenia Spectrum and Other Psychotic Disorders 精神分裂症
 ----------------------------------------------------

 ### Schizotypal (Personality) Disorder